satoshinakamoto007/wallets/docs/custody_wallet.md

 ## About

-Custody smart transaction ensures that funds in custody wallet can be moved only with approval of both the "custodian" and the "authorizer" until specified block lock height has been reached.
+Custody smart transaction ensures that funds in custody wallet can be moved only with approval of both the "custodian" and the "authorizer" until specified time has been exceeded.
-Once the block lock height has passed, custodian can move funds without the approval.
+Once the lock period has passed, custodian can move funds without the approval.
-(Currently, lock time uses block height for time measurement, once the "wall clock" time is supported, custody wallet can be easily modified to support it)

 ## Setup